syncfusion-content/blazor-docs/blazor/rich-text-editor/style.md

 {% endhighlight %}
 {% endtabs %}

-Now, add the Syncfusion RichTextEditor component in razor file.
+Now, add the Syncfusion RichTextEditor component in the razor file.
 Here, the RichTextEditor component is added in the **~/Pages/Index.razor** file under the **~/Pages** folder.

 {% tabs %}
 {% highlight razor tabtitle="~/Index.Razor %}